Generalizations of Koga's version of the Wiener-Ikehara theorem: Introduction

 \end{itemize} Then

 where $a\in \mathbb{R}$ is in fact given by

 \end{theorem}

 When $S$ is non-decreasing, it is clearly automatically log-linearly slowly decreasing.
 In this case however, it is more natural to work with its Laplace-Stieltjes transform $\mathcal{L}\{\mathrm{d}S;s\}=\int_{0^{-}}^{\infty}e^{-s x}\mathrm{d}S(x)$ instead of the Laplace transform of the function.
 We shall show the following version of our Tauberian theorem for Laplace-Stieltjes transforms.
-Working with this new formulation has great practical value as in certain situations it is easier to apply than Theorem \ref{KWIthmain}.
-In fact, we shall exemplify its usefulness in Section \ref{Section Blackwell's theorem} by giving a quick Tauberian proof of Blackwell's renewal theorem \cite{Blackwell} and also a simpler treatment of Koga's renewal theorem for Dirichlet series {\cite[Theorem 5]{Koga2021}.